zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 **Takeaways**
 * Class design is type design.
 Before defining a new type, be sure to consider all the issues discussed in this item.

-### Prefer pass-by-reference-to-const to pass-by-value
+### Item 20.
+Prefer pass-by-reference-to-const to pass-by-value

 By default C++ passes by value, function parameters are initialized with copies of the actual argument.
 These copies are produced by the objects' copy ctors.